UBC-MDS/programming-in-python-for-data-science/slides/module2_10.md

-Python will now move from left to right and in this case it will select all the cereals with a fiber content greater than 6 *or* all the cereal satisfying a protein content above 5 made by “K” manufacturer.
+Python will now move from left to right and in this case it will select all the cereals with a fiber content greater than 6 *or* all the cereal satisfying a protein content above 5 made by manufacturer “K”.

 Notes: Script here